 The Chimney Safety Institute “recommends a annual inspection to ensure efficient operation of your clothes dryer system.”
 The Consumer Product Safety Commission states in their report to “check the dryer vent and exhaust vent periodically to ensure that exhaust air is escaping.”

 Every vent is installed differently; it can depend on the length of your vent, how many turns and how often the dryer is used every week.
-Always watch for these warning signs, your dyer getting hotter than normal, clothes taking longer to dry, and if the dryer is cutting off before the clothes are dry.
+Always watch for these warning signs, your dryer getting hotter than normal, clothes taking longer to dry, and if the dryer is cutting off before the clothes are dry.

 An ounce of prevention is worth a pound of cure!